mohitmishra786/inside-the-machine/_chapters/chapter-08-debugging-techniques.md

 Mastering these debugging techniques will significantly enhance your reverse engineering capabilities, allowing you to tackle increasingly complex targets with confidence and efficiency.

-In the next chapter, we'll explore memory structures in greater depth, examining how programs organize and manipulate data during execution.